u8542062435-boop/server_documentation/README.md

 **Note: The @ symbol before the group is required to indicate that it is a group and not a user.**

+## File System Permissions

+### Samba respects Linux permissions, so you must also do the following:

+`chown root:DL_Share_Accounting /srv/samba/accounting`
+`chmod 2770 /srv/samba/accounting`

+chown root:group → the group owner.

+chmod 2770 → permissions:

+2 → inherits group on new folders/files

+7 → owner can read/write/execute

+7 → group can read/write/execute

+0 → others have no access

+## Restart Samba

+After editing smb.conf:

+`systemctl restart smbd`

+# Share folders (steps)

+`sudo mkdir -p /srv/samba/Compartido`

+File System Permissions

+### We'll use a Samba group to control access.

+Let's assume the group is called DL_Compartido:

+`sudo groupadd DL_Compartido # if it doesn't exist` `sudo chown root:DL_Compartido /srv/samba/Compartido`
+`sudo chmod 2770 /srv/samba/Compartido`

+2770 → owner and group can read/write, others cannot.

+2 → makes new files inherit the group.

+## Configuring the Share in Samba

+Edit /etc/samba/smb.conf and add the following to the end:

+`[Compartido]
+path = /srv/samba/Compartido
+read only = no
+valid users = @DL_Compartido`

+@DL_Compartido → all members of the group have access.

+## Then Samba reload:

+`sudo systemctl restart smbd`

 # Make-your-Ubuntu-Server-a-functional-router

 ### Modify file *unmute line net.ipv4.ip.forward=1*